 Start with a good quality satin or semi-gloss varnish.
 You’ll have trouble getting an even sheen with a high-gloss varnish.
 Polyurethane varnish is now the most common type, but an alkyd varnish or even a spar varnish will also work.
 Some types will impart a deeper amber color to the wood.
 If this is what you’re after, choose accordingly.

 Since the final film will be fairly thin, good surface preparation is a must.
 I sand to a minimum of 180 grit — 220 is even better.
 The smoother and more consistent the surface, the better the finish will lay out.

-The photos at right show the remaining steps.
+The photos below show the remaining steps.
 After the second coat has dried, I sand the thin film lightly with 400-grit sandpaper.
 This removes any dust nibs or raised grain and help maintain a smooth surface.

 A third coat follows using a considerably thicker mixture — two parts varnish to one part mineral spirits.
 The goal here is to produce a faster build and a thicker final film.
 But keep in mind that the thicker mixture will tack up faster and take a bit more effort to wipe down.
 So be prepared to work a little faster and possibly reduce your work area.
 And again, you want to use a dampened rag to remove the excess.
 Wipe with the grain in long strokes, similar to brushing a finish.
 This will help you achieve an even, streak-free film.

 After another drying period, sand the film lightly and apply another coat of the same mixture.
 When this coat is dry, you can take stock.
 Four coats should produce a thin but reasonably durable film.
 This is usually where I stop, but you may want to add another coat or two for good measure.
 If you notice any streaking or unevenness in the sheen, the film can be rubbed out with #0000 steel wool.
 The result is a beautiful finish that will complement and protect your project for many years to come.